 The keyword here is storage.
 Even finicky flours like coconut and gluten-free flour can have a longer shelf life if stored in an airtight container or resealable bags in the freezer with an oxygen absorber.
 For decade-long storage solutions, consider mylar bags with oxygen absorbers.

 That said, I have discovered the very best storage options for flour.
 After all, the last thing I want to do is try and use old, bland, stale, and disgusting flour.
 No, thanks!

 Let’s learn about flour storage.

-- Best Ways to Store Flour for Long Term: Six Ways
+- How to Store Flour for Long Term: 6 Ways

 - Final Words

-Best Ways to Store Flour for Long Term: Six Ways
+How to Store Flour for Long Term: 6 Ways

 There are several great ways to store flour for the long term, whether you prefer to keep it in your pantry or don’t mind chilled flour from the freezer.
 As long as you follow these proper steps, you can extend the longevity of your flour to its maximum shelf life.